-The Rhode Island Personal Injury Lawyers at the law firm of Slepkow, Slepkow & Associates, Inc. are committed to ensuring aggressive representation concerning personal injury, Car Accident, truck crash, Slip and Fall lawsuits and Motorcycle Accidents, in Rhode Island (RI).
-Contact Rhode Island personal injury attorney, David Slepkow.
+The Rhode Island personal injury lawyers at the law firm of Slepkow, Slepkow & Associates, Inc. are committed to ensuring aggressive representation concerning personal injury, car accident, truck crash, slip and fall lawsuits and motorcycle Accidents.
+Contact Rhode Island personal injury attorney, David Slepkow for a free consultation.
 We help clients get top dollar settlement that they deserve.
 We help clients in Rhode Island personal injury, negligence and vehicular collision claims.
 SS&A was established in 1932 and is a widely known and respected law firm in Rhode Island.
 Slepkow law was voted a best three law firm in Rhode Island in 2018.
-A Rhode Island personal injury attorney at our firm will help you get the settlement you deserve, even if the motorist at fault for the accident is an uninsured motorist.
+A Rhode Island personal injury attorney at our firm will help you get a high dollar settlement, even if the motorist at fault for the accident is an uninsured motorist.

 Please contact Rhode Island Personal Injury attorney, David Slepkow

 We do everything in our power to help you get the best settlement possible to compensate you for your injuries.
 A Rhode Island personal injury attorney or Providence car accident lawyer, not a paralegal, will guide you through the Personal Injury and RI car accident settlement process and a potential lawsuit, if necessary.
 We offer contingent fee arrangements.
 This means that there is no Fee unless we are successful in obtaining a legal settlement or judgment for you.
 A Rhode Island personal injury lawyer at Slepkow Slepkow & Associates, In. will advance out of pocket expenses, medical expert fees, medical record fees and deposition costs in all negligence and injury lawsuits.
 We are only reimbursed when you obtain your settlement or prevail after a full negligence trial on the merits.

 Types of injury claims: